DavontaData/diabetes-readmission-risk-prediction/README.md

 ## Project Overview

-This project develops a machine learning model to predict the risk of 30-day hospital readmission among patients with diabetes using clinical and hospital utilization data.
+This project develops a machine learning pipeline to identify factors associated with 30-day hospital readmission among diabetic inpatient encounters admitted through the emergency department.

+## Study Objective

+The objective of this study was to identify demographic, clinical, and healthcare utilization factors associated with 30-day readmission among diabetic inpatient encounters admitted through the emergency department and develop a machine-learning-ready dataset for predictive modeling.

-The goal is to identify patient characteristics associated with increased readmission risk and develop an interpretable prediction tool that can support clinical risk assessment.
+The goal was to analyze demographic, clinical, and healthcare utilization characteristics associated with readmission risk and construct a machine-learning-ready dataset for predictive modeling.

 ## Research Question

-Can machine learning models predict the likelihood of 30-day hospital readmission among patients with diabetes using clinical and utilization-related features?
+Which demographic, clinical, and healthcare utilization factors are associated with 30-day hospital readmission among diabetic inpatient encounters admitted through the emergency department?

 ## Dataset